MicrosoftDocs/msteams-docs/msteams-platform/toolkit/accounts.md

         If you are unable to view the option **Upload a custom app** then, it indicates that you don't have the required permission for sideloading.
         * For a tenant admin, enable the sideloading setting for your tenant or organization in the Teams admin center.
-        * If you aren't a tenant admin, you'll need to contact your tenant admin to enable sideloading.
+        * If you aren't a tenant admin, you'll need to contact your tenant admin to enable Sideloading.

 ### Upload your custom app

 > [!IMPORTANT]
-> To turn on custom app uploading or sideloading for your developer tenant, you must be the admin for your tenant.
+> To turn on custom app uploading or Sideloading for your developer tenant, you must be have the admin rights for your tenant.

 **To upload the custom app**